 Security

-When running Lune scripts, it is important to note that any scripts you execute have full access to your device - this means access to your files, programs, and more.
-It is important to stay cautious when executing a script from a source you don’t trust.
+When running Lune scripts, it’s important to know that any scripts you execute have full access to your device - this means access to your files, programs, and more.
+It is generally good to be cautious when running scripts from sources you don’t trust.

 Sandboxing

-Section titled “Sandboxing”Lune provides a rudimentary, albeit working sandboxing example.
-We provide steps to use it here, but for proper security & deployments, using a container or a virtual machine is highly recommended.
+Section titled “Sandboxing”Lune provides a basic but functional sandboxing example.
+We’ll show you how to use it here, but for production use and proper security, using a container or virtual machine is highly recommended.

 -

-Copy the sandbox module and place it in a file named
+Copy the sandbox module and save it as

 sandbox.luau